maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ![image](https://maelfabien.github.io/assets/images/ela_19.jpg)

-The drop in the number of points is due to the fact that the minute of collecting data is not over yet.
+The drop in the number of points is because the minute of collecting data is not over yet.

 ### e.
 Canvas

 The canvas is an amazing way to build nice-looking dashboard intuitively.
-It's basically a Drag&Drop for data visualization.
+It's a Drag&Drop for data visualization.

 ![image](https://maelfabien.github.io/assets/images/ela_20.jpg)

 Here, I'm using the sample data Kibana provides.
 You can connect several data sources on the same dashboard, add pictures, several types of graphs, metrics...

-This is still a Beta functionality while I'm writing this, but the service will definitely become a standard in the near future.
+This is still a Beta functionality while I'm writing this, but the service will become a standard shortly.

 ### f.
 Machine Learning